Previous dayApril 26, 2026Next day

 17.2 km---✓ ReviewedUSGS →

-On April 26, 2026, worldwide seismic activity registered a magnitude 2.9 earthquake 99 km SE of Akutan, Alaska at 17:59 UTC.
-Coming 14 hours after a magnitude 4.6 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
-At a depth of 17.2 km, the event was shallow crustal.
+A magnitude 2.9 seismic event took place 99 km SE of Akutan, Alaska on April 26, 2026 at 17:59 UTC.
+This event falls inside the aftershock decay of a nearby magnitude 4.4 earthquake that occurred about 14 hours earlier.
+The event originated approximately 17.2 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 53.499°, -164.713°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 53.499°N, -164.713°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.9 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-26